KaanKayali/Clipping-algorithm/README.md

 <img height="250px" src="/images/screenshot9.png"/> <br />
 <br />

+As it looks when calculating the point on the vertical, it is exactly the other way round.
+All x and y values are inverted and instead of the screenwidth it is now the screenheight.

 ## Code
 It is essential to define your border so your program knows where it should clip.
 In gamemaker the origin is again at the top left.<br />